Read a little about each horse's history, personality and quirks that make them individual!

 She has a very tiny authentic Western saddle and we had a bespoke bridle made to match.
 You can't help but melt when she is in her full get up!

-Another ex-competition horse, this big chap joined is with a diagnoses of lameness because of shoes.
+Another ex-competition horse, this big rather large chap joined us with a diagnoses of tendon lameness.

-After months of hoof rehabilitation he is now riding out and an excellent example of how we can change the hoof shape and prevent and cure all types of problems.
+After shoes off and months of hoof rehabilitation he is now riding out and an excellent example of how we can change the hoof shape and prevent and cure many problems.

 Millie is one of the most stunning horses on the ranch and has the kindest heart.
 She has been adopted by one of our volunteers and the two of them are a joy to watch as they are very much in sync.